 Click the link below...

 However, she loved playing on the golf course and trying to hit her ball into the bunker.
-This was fun for her.
+This is what she considered "fun" for her.
 My first thought was “this is crazy” but then I started thinking that the bunker is a lot smaller than the green... and if she can hit it into a bunker then hitting a green should be easy for her later.

 Little did I know at the time that what she really wanted to do was rake the sand.
 Crazy kid!
 Haha

-In recent years, a lot of research has been done to find methods to give the best junior golf coaching for kids to learn the game.
+In recent years, a lot of research has been done to find methods to give the best junior golf coaching for kids to learn the game and grow their skills the fastest.
 Yes learning fundamentals are still important.
 However, how coaches get their players to experience fundamentals has changed a lot.
 In addition, fitness has become a much bigger part of building junior golfers.

 If you are looking for golf coaching for your kids, this is kind of how they should look...